JNPR Studio

 The contract expires with $AAPL at $107.50.

-This is the price at which any further price increase is an opportunity loss equal to the divergence between the two lines.
+Any further price increase is an opportunity loss equal to the divergence between the two lines.

 Scenario 4

-The contract expires with $AAPL at $114.
+The contract expires with $AAPL at $114.00.

 Stock-only P/L continues rising, while the Covered Call P/L stays capped at the strike price.